-After you start tracing, if you move your mouse near a part of your reconstruction, you can highlight a node to connect to, which will draw a blue highlight around it.
-When you connect to a node with Virtual Finger, the end of the branch you trace will be connected to that node.
+After you start tracing, if you move your mouse near a part of your reconstruction, you can highlight an existing node to connect to it.
+When you release the mouse the path created by Virtual Finger will connect to that end point.

 Some parts of the neuron are too dim to trace with Virtual Finger.
 When you select the connect-the-dots tool, you shift from a 3D view of the neuron to seeing a single 2D z-slice through the neuron, somewhere between its front and its back.
 In this view, an individual neuron branch looks like a series of bright spots and lines on neighboring z-slices.